owaldlab/2024_DANModulation/README.md

 # 2024_DANModulation

-This project analyzes the connective properties of PAM-type dopaminergic neurons in *Drosophila Elegans*, using the *Drosophila* Hemibrain connectome dataset.
+This project analyzes the connective properties of PAM-type dopaminergic neurons in *Drosophila Melanogaster*, using the *Drosophila* Hemibrain connectome dataset.
 It features two python scripts with a GUI: PAMConnectionGrapher and PAMSynapsePlotter.

 They allow quick, and dynamic visualization of connectomic information across multiple dimensions and employing different filters.